Ease the burden of managing and onboarding employees globally via Globalization Partners’ industry-leading SaaS platform and app.

 - Statutory benefits are calculated

-- We post the bill in GoGlobal with all transactions/fees for that month
+- We post the bill in our proprietary software platform, with all transactions/fees for that month

 - The client pays the bill to fund the employee’s payroll